Time line for context:

 I love to work alone 12 hours a day

 I use the term “work”, because it’s more understood, but really it’s “me time” — doing what I love.
+Writing, learning, improving, and creating.
+Whether it’s creating music, websites, books, or companies, it’s all just creating.

 The word “workaholic” would apply, except it’s play, not work.
 It’s completely intrinsic — just following my own interests.
 I’ve found what I love, and do it as much as possible.